 National membership association serving current and future college parents, including advocacy, discounts and informational resources.

-Let Student Affairs know if you are concerned that an FLC student or employee may be a victim of an assault, harassment or discrimination.
+Let Student Engagement know if you are concerned that an FLC student or employee may be a victim of an assault, harassment or discrimination.
 You may choose to report anonymously.

 Report student behavior that you would like to bring to the attention of your department chair or your supervisor.
 For emergencies please call 911.